 3.7 Protein Estimation

-The method developed by Lowry et al. sensitive is enough to give a moderately constant value and largely followed.
+The method developed by Lowry et al. (…………..) sensitive is enough to give a moderately constant value and largely followed.
 Protein content was determined by this method.

 3.8 Procedure: Extraction of Protein from Sample

 The sample is grind well with a pestle and mortar in 5-10ml of the buffer.
 Centrifuge and use the supernatant for protein estimation.